scaomath/galerkin-transformer/training.md

 - `--decoder-dropout`: dropout in the decoder block.
 - `--gamma`: the strength of the $H^1$-seminorm regularizer, `0.1` in Example 1, and `0.5` in Example 2, when the target is not a smooth function, set this to 0.
 - `--seed`: RNG, default `1127802`.
+- `--show-batch`: show the progress bar following each batch.

 ## Remarks on various comparisons
-- If we want to compare with the regular layer normalization scheme, just add `--reg-layernorm` in the end, the new scale-preserving layer normalization will be automatically disabled.
+- If we want to compare with the regular layer normalization scheme, just add `--layer-norm` in the end, the new scale-preserving layer normalization will be automatically disabled.
 - If we want to compare the softmax normalized counterparts, just change `'galerkin'` to `'linear'`, `'fourier'` to `'softmax'`, and the setting should be carried over.
 - If we want to use the default setting of the original Transformer, please use `--xavier-init 1 --diag-weight 0 --ffn-dropout 0.1 --encoder-dropout 0.1` in the arguments.
 - By default, the noise for the inverse coefficient identification problem is 0.01.
 If we want to have a specific noise, please `--noise $NOISE`.